j4y/developerportal/_includes/custom/homepage.md

 * Two alternative metrics for measuring the emotional experience: valence and engagement.
 * All processing done on device -- no videos or images sent to our cloud.

+## Why Emotion-Enable Your Applications?

+We live in a world that’s highly connected, full of incredibly smart devices and interactive digital experiences.
+Yet emotions are missing from the digital world.
+At Affectiva, we have made it our mission to bring emotional intelligence to the digital world.
+And to make this vision a reality, we have created our SDK so that others can bring emotion-sensing and analytics to their own offerings, be it digital experiences, apps, games, devices, or other technologies.

+Using our SDK, developers can now enrich digital experiences and apps with emotion-sensing and analytics.
+Devices can now instantly respond to a user's unfiltered emotions, and apps can adjust their interfaces and flow to better suit moods.
+This makes for a more authentic, interactive, and unique experience.

+## Technology

+The Affdex SDK is built on Affectiva's industry-leading patented science.
+It’s designed to analyze spontaneous facial expressions that people show in their daily interactions.
+The highly accurate emotion recognition algorithms (classifiers) have been trained and tested using Affectiva’s massive emotion data repository - the world’s largest emotion database with more than 3.2 million faces from 75 countries analyzed, amounting to over 12 billion emotion data points.
+Designed for developer ease-of-use, processing of the emotion data is on-device (no cloud round trip), and the library is lightweight and fast to support a small memory footprint and real time processing.

+Follow <a href=http://www.affdex.com/clients/affdex-resources/ target=_blank>this link</a> for more information on the <a href=http://www.affectiva.com/research-on-emotion/ target=_blank>science</a> underlying the Affdex SDK.

 Available for [Android]({{ site.baseurl }}/android/), [iOS]({{ site.baseurl }}/ios/), and [Windows]({{ site.baseurl }}/windows/)  platforms.
 <br></br>
 Next step: [Getting Started]({{ site.baseurl }}/getting_started/)